TheDiveO/kdenlive-breeze-icons/README.md

 (to be written)

+* Remove `$HOME/.cache/icon-cache.kcache` to be on the safe side; this removes all potentially cached and now stale Breeze icons from the cache, so the updated icons will be used instead (and cached now).

 # License

 The license for Kdenlive's Breeze icons is the same as for the original Breeze icons: [LGPL](COPYING.LIB) with an [explicit clarification that these icons are covered by the LGPL](COPYING-ICONS).